oscgonfer/sensors_dsp_lectures/03_dsp/README.md

 ![](https://i.imgur.com/YkBY9LK.png)

-## Session structure
+## References

-1. Understanding the basics of DSP and signal processing in one 1d
-2. Sampling, streaming and logging data
-3. Handling data in 2-d
+Check each notebook in the `examples` folder for references and more information.